-Category Measure Requirement/Application Watering or applying soil stabilizers to areas with loose dust Ceasing earthmoving activities when sustained (i.e., a period or periods of time aggregating more than 3 minutes in any 60-minute period) wind speed exceeds 20 miles per hour Covering soil stockpiles Location All areas of earth disturbance and all sources of fugitive dust generated by the project, such as on roadways and trucks transporting materials Monitoring/Reporting Action SDG&E prepares a Dust Control Management Plan that addresses SDAPCD Rule 55 requirements and is prepared to the approval of the CPUC.
+Category Measure Requirement/Application Ceasing earthmoving activities when sustained (i.e., a period or periods of time aggregating more than 3 minutes in any 60-minute period) wind speed exceeds 20 miles per hour Covering soil stockpiles Location All areas of earth disturbance and all sources of fugitive dust generated by the Project, such as roadways and trucks transporting materials Monitoring/Reporting Action SDG&E prepares a Dust Control Management Plan that addresses SDAPCD Rule 55 requirements and is prepared to the approval of the CPUC.
 Effectiveness Criteria Fugitive dust is controlled in compliance with SDAPCD Rule 55 requirements.
 Status Complete.
-Dust control shall be implemented throughout the duration of construction.
-Review/Approval The Dust Control Management Plan (DCMP) was submitted to the CPUC for review and approval on October 14, 2016.
+The Dust Control Management Plan (DCMP) was submitted to the CPUC for review and approval on October 14, 2016.
 The CPUC approved the Final DCMP on November 9, 2016.
+Review/Approval CPUC approved the DCMP on November 9, 2016.
 APM/Mitigation Measure Title Mitigation Measure Biology-1b: Environmental Training Program Measure Text An environmental training program (ETP) shall be developed and presented to all crew members prior to the beginning of all project construction.
 The training shall describe special-status plant and wildlife species and sensitive habitats that could occur within project work areas, protection afforded to these species and habitats, and avoidance and minimization measures required to avoid and/or minimize impacts from the project.
 Penalties for violations of environmental laws shall also be incorporated into the training session.
 Each crewmember shall be provided with an informational training handout and a decal to indicate that he/she has attended the training.
 The roles and responsibilities of CPUC-, USFWS-, and CDFW-approved biologist(s) and other environmental representatives shall be identified in the Mitigation Monitoring, Compliance, and Reporting Program and discussed during the training.
 All new construction personnel shall receive this training before beginning work on this project.
 A copy of the training and training materials shall be provided to CPUC for review and approval at least 30 days prior to the start of construction.
 Training logs and sign-in sheets shall be provided to CPUC on a monthly basis.
 As needed, in-field training shall be provided to new on-site construction personnel by the environmental compliance supervisor or a qualified individual who shall be identified by SDG&E's Project Biologist, or initial training shall be recorded and replayed for new personnel.
-Location All work areas Monitoring/Reporting Action SDG&E prepares an environmental training program that includes special-status plants and wildlife that could occur in the work area, protections afforded to these species, and penalties for violations.
+Location All work areas Monitoring/Reporting Action SDG&E prepares an environmental training program that includes special- status plants and wildlife that could occur in the work area, protections afforded to these species, and penalties for violations.
 The training program shall be prepared to the approval of the CPUC, and may be incorporated into the more encompassing Safety and Environmental Awareness Program (SEAP) for the Project.
-Effectiveness Criteria All workers receive environmental training prior to construction and understand the environmental requirements and sensitive resources associated with the
+Effectiveness Criteria All workers receive environmental training prior to construction and understand the environmental requirements and sensitive resources associated with the project.